-2.2.1 Background - Actuarial practice is grounded in the knowledge and application of actuarial science, a constantly evolving discipline.
+- 2.2.1 Background Actuarial practice is grounded in the knowledge and application of actuarial science, a constantly evolving discipline.
 If actuaries are to provide their Principals with high-quality service, it is important that they remain current on emerging advancements in actuarial practice and science that are relevant to the Actuarial Services they provide.
-Further, opportunities to practice are expanding beyond traditional work on pension and insurance issues to encompass the broader world of financial services.
-Actuaries working in emerging areas need to be familiar with relevant new techniques and concepts from other related disciplines.

-2.2.2 Continuing Education Requirement in General - To satisfy the General Qualification Standard, actuaries are required to complete and document at least thirty (30) hours each calendar year of relevant continuing education of which at least three (3) hours must be on professionalism topics and at least six (6) hours must be "organized activities" (see Section 2.2.7).
+Further, opportunities to practice are expanding beyond traditional work for pension plans and insurance companies to encompass the broader world of financial services.
+Actuaries working in emerging areas need to be familiar with relevant new techniques and concepts from other related disciplines (e.g., economics, statistics, finance, investments, accounting, computer modeling, and law). - 2.2.2 Continuing Education Requirement in General To satisfy the General Qualification Standard, actuaries are required to complete and document at least thirty (30) hours each calendar year of relevant continuing education of which at least three (3) hours must be on professionalism topics and at least six (6) hours must be "organized activities" (see Section 2.2.7).
 The 30-hour requirement will typically be met in the calendar year preceding the year in which the actuary issues a Statement of Actuarial Opinion.
 However, if the 30-hour requirement is not met in the year before an actuary issues a Statement of Actuarial Opinion, the shortfall can be earned in the same year, if earned prior to issuing the SAO.
 The hours earned to satisfy the shortfall cannot be applied to satisfy the continuing education requirement for the current year.